MarcelKoeberlin/knowledge/src/site/notes/Notes/Plasmonics.md

 [[Reading/Books/Plasmonics/Plasmonics - Fundamentals and Applications.pdf#page=25&selection=58,0,59,34|•]]

-These dispersive properties can be described by a complex dielectric function $\varepsilon(\omega)$, which forms the basis of all phenomena discussed in this text.
+These dispersive properties can be described by a complex dielectric function $\varepsilon(\omega)$, which forms publihthe basis of all phenomena discussed in this text.

 As a starting point, recall Maxwell's equations of macroscopic electromagnetism:
 $$